Bounding the average gate fidelity of composite channels using the unitarity: Introduction

-In this paper, we study how the total infidelity of a circuit can be estimated from partial information about the components.
-We first obtain strictly optimal upper- and lower-bounds on the total infidelity for all parameter regimes when only the infidelities of the components are known.
+This paper is organized as follows.
+We first obtain strictly optimal upper- and lower-bounds on the total infidelity of the circuit for all parameter regimes when only the infidelities of the components are known.
 These bounds are saturated by unitary channels and so grow quadratically with the number of gates.
-Moreover, because these bounds are saturated, they cannot be improved without further knowledge about the noise.

-This worst-case growth of the infidelity is achieved by purely unitary channels.
-Intuitively, quantifying how far a channel is from purely unitary should enable an improved bound.
-One such quantity is the unitarity,
+Moreover, because our bounds are saturated, they cannot be improved without further knowledge about the errors.
+Because the worst-case growth of the infidelity is achieved by purely unitary channels, intuitively, quantifying how far an error channel is from purely unitary error should enable an improved bound.
+One such quantity is the unitarity.
+Thus our second contribution in this work is a proof that the unitarity

-which can be efficiently estimated using a variant of RB~\cite{Wallman2015}.
-We prove that the unitarity can be used to smoothly interpolate between the quadratic growth of purely unitary noise and the linear scaling of purely stochastic noise by obtaining bounds on the total infidelity as a function of the infidelities and unitarities of the components.
-As a specific application, we show that the improved bound provides a substantial improvement to the accuracy of the estimates from interleaved RB~\cite{Magesan2012b}.